Why Graduate Entry Medicine at RCSI Dublin?

 Licensing examination support

-You will receive support and guidance from the College while taking USMLE and Canadian Board licensing examinations during your medical studies.
+Receive support and guidance from the University while taking USMLE and Canadian Board licensing examinations during your medical studies.

 Undertake clinical and research electives in some of the world's leading hospitals and develop your research skills at the RCSI Summer Research School.

 Learn anatomy through cadaveric dissection, in the original, and historical, RCSI Anatomy Room, where healthcare leaders have been formed for centuries.